liberland/docs/Terms and Conditions/app t&c.md

 ### Article 6: Restrictions
 You may not:

 a) remove any copyright, trademark or other proprietary notices from any portion of the Services nor repackage them as your work without our prior written and expressed permission;

 b) reproduce, modify, prepare derivative works based upon, distribute, license, lease, sell, resell, transfer, publicly display, publicly perform, transmit, stream, broadcast or otherwise exploit the Services without our prior written and expressed permission;

 c) decompile, reverse engineer or disassemble any part of our platform and/or our Services;

-d) make unauthorized links/mirrors to our platform and/or any part of the Services; any such links or mirrors may only be made with our prior written and expressed permission.
+d) make unauthorized links/mirrors to our platform and/or any part of the Services; any such links or mirrors may only be made with our prior written and expressed permission;

 e) cause or launch any programs or scripts for scraping, indexing, surveying, or otherwise data mining any portion of the Services or unduly burdening or hindering the operation and/or functionality of any aspect of the Services; or

 f) attempt to gain unauthorized access to our platforms and/or the Services.

 ### Article 7: Third Party Services and Content